Volume III - Obligations

 Daily Activities:

-- Step 1 – The requesting office, within an Administration or Staff Office, identifies the need for a VA Contracting Officer to obtain goods or services and creates a PR with funded accounting lines.
+- Step 1 – The requesting office, within an Administration or Staff Office, identifies the need for a VA Procurement action to obtain goods or services and creates a PR with funded accounting lines.
 The requesting office uploads supporting documentation including, but not limited to, a Statement of Work, Independent Government Cost Estimate, and Market Analysis.
-The requesting office approving official reviews and performs the first-level of approval.
+The Requesting Office’s approving official reviews and performs the first-level of approval.

 - Step 2 – The Local Finance Office reviews the PR and performs the second level of approval.
 The Local Finance Office cannot make any adjustments/edits to the PR due to read-only access.
 PRs containing errors will be returned to the requesting office.